Peel Region homepage

 Description

 The Peel Family Shelter that is currently under renovation will provide 108 beds for families experiencing homelessness.
+The Peel Family Shelter that is currently under renovation will provide 108 beds for families experiencing homelessness.
+This project is scheduled for completion and occupancy by families in Q1 2024.

-The Brampton Youth Shelter is also in the design phase and will provide 40 beds for youth experiencing homelessness.
 In addition, Peel Region used Federal Rapid Housing Initiative funds to acquire and repurpose a 2-storey hotel at 5 Rutherford Road, Brampton to create 50 new affordable rental units and 17 transitional housing units for youth ages 16 to 24.
+Construction began in April 2022 with anticipated completion in 2024.

 Preliminary feasibility studies have been completed to assess the redevelopment potential of the Wilkinson Road Men's Shelter site in Brampton.
 A request for capital funding was approved through the 2023 Budget.